opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

 Environment
 ~~~~~~~~~~~~~
-nerveX environment is a superset of ``gym.Env``, it is compatible with gym env interfaces and offers some optional interfaces, e.g.: dynamic seed, collect/evaluate setting, `Env Link <../feature/env_overview.html>`_
+nerveX environment is a superset of ``gym.Env``, it is compatible with gym env interfaces and offers some optional interfaces, e.g.: dynamic seed, collect/evaluate setting, `Env Overview <../feature/env_overview_en.html>`_

 ``EnvManager``, usually called Vectorized Environments in other frameworks, aims to implement parallel environment simulation to speed up data collection.
 Instead of interacting with 1 environment per collect step, it allows the collector to interact with N homogeneous environments per step, which means that ``action`` passed to ``env.step`` is a vector with a length of N, and the return value of ``env.step`` (obs, reward, done) is the same as it.